SpatialVID: A Large-Scale Video Dataset with Spatial Annotations: Introduction

-While recent advances in video generation have made remarkable progress, current datasets and models still face two critical limitations: (1) weak semantic annotations that fail to capture nuanced scene structure and camera motion, and (2) insufficient spatial metadata, such as camera intrinsics and extrinsics, that ground visual contents to the underlying 3D world.
-Addressing these gaps is essential for transforming video generation into an effective world-modeling tool.
-Beyond reconstruction, video generation has emerged as a foundational capability for building world models, serving as simulators that represent and predict the physical world.
-Progress in this area has been impressive: UNet-based diffusion models such as Stable Video Diffusion (SVD)~\citep{blattmann2023stable}, DiT-based architectures including Sora~\citep{openai2024sora}, HunyuanVideo~\citep{kong2024hunyuanvideo}, and CogVideoX~\citep{yang2024cogvideox}, as well as emerging autoregressive approaches~\citep{bardes2024revisiting}, have enabled the generation of high-fidelity video content.
-However, converting these models into reliable world simulators requires understanding and controlling the underlying 3D structure.
-This has motivated controllable video generation, from DragNUWA~\citep{yin2023dragnuwa} for object-level motion control to CameraCtrl~\citep{he2024cameractrl} and MotionCtrl~\citep{wang2024motionctrl} for explicit camera trajectory guidance.
-Beyond camera motion, recent work incorporates point clouds and other 3D signals into video generation pipelines to enhance spatial awareness~\citep{yu2024viewcrafter}.
-These capabilities represent crucial steps toward physically grounded video simulation and align with recent world models such as Cosmos Predictor~\citep{agarwal2025cosmos}, HunyuanWorld 1.0~\citep{team2025hunyuanworld}, and Genie3~\citep{genie3}.
+Beyond reconstruction, video generation has emerged as a key capability for world modeling, serving as a simulator to represent and predict physical dynamics.
+Recent models including UNet-based diffusion methods like Stable Video Diffusion (SVD)~\citep{blattmann2023stable}, DiT-based architectures such as Sora~\citep{openai2024sora}, HunyuanVideo~\citep{kong2024hunyuanvideo}, and CogVideoX~\citep{yang2024cogvideox}, as well as autoregressive approaches~\citep{bardes2024revisiting} enable high-fidelity video synthesis.
+To achieve controllable and physically grounded generation, recent efforts extend to object motion~\citep{yin2023dragnuwa}, camera trajectory control~\citep{he2024cameractrl,wang2024motionctrl}, and 3D signal integration~\citep{yu2024viewcrafter}.
+These capabilities represent crucial steps toward physically grounded video simulation and align with recent world models such as Cosmos~\citep{agarwal2025cosmos}, HunyuanWorld~\citep{team2025hunyuanworld}, and Genie3~\citep{genie3}.
+Despite this progress, current datasets still lack detailed fine-grained semantic and spatial metadata, limiting their capacity to support physically grounded video synthesis.